 Peppermint has been used for thousands of years as a digestive aid.
 It promotes the production of bile as well as helping to get bile moving.
-It has also been show to help reduce the bloating associated with digestive distress.
+It has also been shown to help reduce the bloating associated with digestive distress.
 Both peppermint tea and essential oil can help to tame nausea.
 In fact, they are particularly effective for pregnant women who experience nausea as a part of morning sickness.

 Do you have dandruff or other scalp issues?
 Peppermint may help!
-Because it is both anti-inflammatory and antiseptic it naturally helps to soothe itching scalp and can also help to reduce or prevent dandruff.
+Because it is both anti-inflammatory and antiseptic it naturally helps to soothe the itching scalp and can also help to reduce or prevent dandruff.
 It also helps to improve circulation to the scalp which can encourage hair growth.

-The menthol in peppermint has been used for generations to help soothe inflammed skin.
+The menthol in peppermint has been used for generations to help soothe inflamed skin.
 But it does more than just help with inflammation.
 Using peppermint regularly can also freshen your skin, making it look brighter!
 If you struggle with acne or regular skin breakouts, it may help with that too!
 Peppermint controls the amount of oil produced by the pores.
 It also helps pores from becoming clogged, leading to pimples and acne breakouts.

 Consuming peppermint regularly in tea form can help to increase your intake of nutrients.
-It’s rich in potassium, magnesium and calcium.
-It also contains trace amounts of nutrients such as vitamin A, C and folate.
+It’s rich in potassium, magnesium, and calcium.
+It also contains trace amounts of nutrients such as vitamin A, C, and folate.

 While considered safe, there are always precautions with most herbs and spices.
-Do not consume peppermint if you have a hiatal hernia, or GERD.
+Do not consume peppermint if you have a hiatal hernia or GERD.
 If so avoid peppermint as it can aggravate symptoms.
 It is generally recognized as safe for pregnant women.
 As will any food or beverage, allergies can develop.